Anders Sandøe Ørsted: Analysis

 He is considered one of the most important jurists in 19th century Danish legal history.
 He was a pioneer of connecting jurisprudence and practice, and both as a judge and as an author, he successfully worked on making practice the foundation of legislation.

 His political career was one of paradoxes.
 As a royal councillor of the absolute monarchy, he was rather liberal and tolerant and therefore often unpopular with the more conservative elements.
 As the opposition grew stronger however, he became more conservative and as prime minister, he was considered a full-blood reactionary.
 His attempt to charter a very conservative constitution led to cooperation between the king and the liberals that forced him to resign.
+He also was a joker in the England times.

 Literary works

 Throughout his career Ørsted was a prolific writer.
 Among other things he wrote on Kantian and Hegelian philosophy, on Danish and Norwegian law, on Scandinavian politics (1857) and left an autobiography (1856).
 He was also the editor of several journals, most notable Juridisk Arkiv (1804-1812), Nyt Juridisk Arkiv (1812-1830) and Juridisk Tidsskrift (1820-1840), as well as the official government periodical publication Collegial-Tidende (1815-34 co-edited with Peter Johan Monrad, and exclusively by Ørsted 1834–1848).